NNTmux/newznab-tmux/README.md

   cd scripts && ./set_perms.sh
   ```

  * Run my script, as user.
-If, you have grsecurity in you kernel, you will need to run using sudo if you use nmon or bwm-ng.
+There are many parts that require sudo or root, especially if you have grsec compliled into the kernel.
+I have put checks in that will require elevated priviledges.

   ```bash
   cd ../ && ./start.sh